MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_status.md

 A single bit that indicates that additional errors occurred but were not logged due to an overflow of the logging resources.

+#### - Requester

+A single bit that indicates that the error was detected by the requester of the transaction.

+#### - Reserved1

+Reserved for system use.

 #### - Reserved2

 Reserved for system use.

+#### - Responder

+A single bit that indicates that the error was detected by the responder of the transaction.

 ## -remarks